MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Create a virtual network infrastructure.md

 ## Skilling tasks

-- Create a network security group and security rules
+- Create a network security group and security rules.

-- Create application security groups
+- Create application security groups.

-- Create a virtual network and associate a network security group to a subnet
+- Create a virtual network and associate a network security group to a subnet.

-- Deploy virtual machines and associate their network interfaces to the application security groups
+- Deploy virtual machines and associate their network interfaces to the application security groups.

-- Test traffic filters
+- Test traffic filters.

 ## Exercise instructions